nick1ee/Shalk/README.md

 Shalk is a platform that allow users to find a partenr and get started to talk by the interested langauge.
 Once you and your partner become friends, you could start a video/audio call with your friends.

 # Note #
-Private keys is needed if you want to compile this project.
-If you want to run this app, please download the app from app store.
+Private keys are necessary for this project.
+If you want to run this app, please download from app store directly.
 Thanks for your understanding.

 [[Download Shalk from App Store]](https://itunes.apple.com/us/app/shalk/id1272630937)